The US plans an unofficial delegation to Taiwan to meet its new leader amid tensions with China

 The U.S. government takes no side on the island’s statehood but insists the differences must be resolved peacefully.
 Biden told Xi in November that the U.S. government opposes any unilateral change to the status quo in the Taiwan Strait.

 The Biden administration has endorsed no political party or candidate in Taiwan's upcoming presidential election.
-Beijing, for its part, has made it clear that it does not want a victory by Lai Ching-te, the candidate from the ruling Democratic Progressive Party known for its pro-independence leaning.
+Beijing, for its part, has made it clear that it does not want a victory by Lai Ching-te, also known as William Lai, the candidate from the ruling Democratic Progressive Party known for its pro-independence leaning.

 Lai is considered the front-runner in the race, but Hou Yu-ih from the opposition Kuomintang party trails closely.
 Kuomintang opposes independence, but it does not support unification with the mainland, either.